choyangtenzin/TSF-INTERN/TSF-INTERN-main/DATA SCIENCE AND BUSINESS ANALYTICS/README.md

-This is a Git journal for the #gripseptember22 intern at #thesparkfoundation.
+This is a Git journal for the #gripnovember22 intern at #thesparkfoundation.
-Author: GANGA GYATSO
+Author: Tenzin Choyang